abs2000/ROS_Beginner_Teaching_Materials/Installing Linux.md

 3) A bootable software, we personally recommend **Rufus** - this can be found by following this link: https://rufus.ie/en/ and selecting the latest stable version to download.

 ![Rufus_download](Linux_guide_pics/Rufus_download.PNG)

-It is advisable to make backup copies of all of your files before proceeding with the download and installation of Linux OS.
-This could be done by **creating a system restore point** (search google for instructions) or by saving important files onto a **USB**, **Google drive**, or another form of your choosing.

 ### Preparing the bootable USB Stick
 To use the USB as a medium to install linux, the USB must first be made bootable.
 This process is described below. **Warning:** The contents of your USB will be deleted, so make sure it is empty or you have a backup of it's content.